Extrapolating Single-Treatment Effects Out of Factorial Experiments: Partial Identification

 In section 2, I demonstrated that assuming no interaction enables us to identify the ATE.
 However, justifying this assumption might pose challenges.
 This necessitates procedures to assess the extent to which our results hinge on this assumption.
 To address this, I propose a sensitivity analysis method.

-The concept behind this sensitivity analysis acknowledges the unrealistic nature of the "no interaction" assumption.
+The concept behind this sensitivity analysis acknowledges the strong nature of the AS assumption.
 Instead of outright accepting this, one could restrict the proportion of units exhibiting some level of interaction.
 For example, a parameter like $\theta = 0.2$ acknowledges the potential presence of interactive units while also indicating that they may not exceed 20\% of the population.
 Additionally, one can determine the maximum proportion of interactive units that could nullify the ATE or push it towards a specific value.
-Therefore, this procedure should be applied whenever presenting results on single-treatment effects, particularly with factorial data.
+Therefore, this procedure can be applied when presenting results on single-treatment effects, particularly with factorial data.

 Similar to the preceding procedure, the objective of this analysis is to determine precise bounds for the ATE.
 However, in this scenario, the strata associated with interaction will be restricted to a maximum of $\theta$, while the rest are considered freely.
 Using the abbreviation $y_{ijkl}$ for the strata $Y_{a_0,b_0} = i, Y_{a_0,b_1} = j, Y_{a_1,b_0} = k, Y_{a_1,b_1} = l$, we have six non-interactive strata: $y_{0000}, y_{0011}, y_{0101}, y_{1010}, y_{1100}, y_{1111}$, with all others being interactive.
 The nature of this problem leads to a linear program with non-zero inequalities, making analytical solution more challenging.
 Hence, the analysis presented in the simulation section will rely on the computational capabilities of the autobounds package.
 A possible application is demonstrated in Figure~\ref{figsensitivity} and discussed below.